-Prerequisites: ART 108 and ART 134 with minimum grades of "C" and Reading Proficiency.
+Prerequisites: ART 108 and ART 134 with grades of "C" or better, prior or concurrent enrollment in ART 138 with a grade of "C" or better and Reading Proficiency.

 ART 234.
 Graphic Design IV.
 3 Credit Hours.

 This course is an advanced exploration of graphic design, with the emphasis upon creative problem solving and the use of professional practices.
 Students will learn to solve complex visual communication problems such as branding, three-dimensional design, complex two-dimensional design, and design for electronic media.
 Additional studio hours required.